 Ensure proper tracking and return of your reusable containers with a product specifically designed for that application.

 Controlling vehicle access to individual locations – whether it’s corporate facilities, gated communities, or downtown parking lots – can be challenging.
-Eliminate the need for on-site staff and the hassle of stopping for a card reader with our RFID Windshield Tag.
+Eliminate the need for on-site staff and the hassle of stopping for a card reader with our RFID Windshield Tags.

-Asset Tracking Resources
+From The Asset Tracking Blog